xapax/security/basics_of_windows.md

 ### Kerberos

-Kerberos is the authentication protocol that windows domains use to authenticate users to the Domain controller.
+Kerberos is a network authentication protocol.
+The original protocol is used by many unix-systems.
+Windows have their own version of the Kerberos protol, so that it works with their NT-kernel.
+It is used by windows Domains to authenticate users.
 But kerberos can also be found in several unix-operating systems.
 Kerberos was not built by windows, but long before.

 I think a machine that has port 88 open (the default kerberos port) can be assumed to be a Domain Controller.

-The risk

 ## Workgroup